MolecularMatch/mm-public-scripts/blog/publication2018/Publication2018.md

-## MolecularMatch Publications 2018 Update
+## MolecularMatch Publications 2019 Update

 Publication search has expanded in importance in recent years at MM due to our in-house curation requirements and necessity to assert all recommendations with [literature evidence](https://api.molecularmatch.com/#aboutCompliance).

-Our main goals with our search engines is to allow the user to enter a very wide variety of terms related to a case, and for us to surface the most relevant results in the top 10.
+Our guiding philosophy of our search engines is to allow the user to enter a very wide variety of terms related to a case, and we surface the most relevant results in the top 10.

 Publications are continually updated, scored, sorted, and MLA cited for you to easily incorporate into your products.